-Using a cookie cutter or glass to cut the scones from the dough and place onto the baking tray close together.
+Use a cookie cutter or glass to cut the scones from the dough and place them onto the baking tray close together.

 Brush the tops with milk and sprinkle with some extra castor sugar.
 Bake for 12 or 15 minutes until golden brown

 - Cream 3/4 cup